What are ITSM best practices?

 Automatic categorization and prioritization

-Standardization ensures consistent handling and creates reliable data for performance measurement.
+Standardization is one of the foundational ITSM best practices because it ensures consistent handling and creates reliable data for performance measurement.

 2. Define Clear Severity Levels and SLAs